 - I feel like Helen should wear more green all the time

 - Iggy’s eating disorder.
 I am glad that they are addressing that eating disorders can come at any age and in many forms.
 I think it is important.

-- Dragon Lady is a biotch sometimes and sometimes she has a heart.
+- Karen Brantley is a biotch sometimes and sometimes she has a heart.
 I am really not sure how I feel about her.